meghuh/online-review-system-using-blockchain/1_Requirements/Readme.md

 # 4W&#39;s and 1&#39;H

 ## Who

-To any high level secuirty purposes that requires confidnetiality Eg: businessmen, Government policies or documents, medical reports etc
+Online Business that prefers to receive feedback from the consumers/customers for their marketing.
+The review would help them to improvise their business and grow.Eg: businessmen, medical assistance, trip advisors etc

 ## What

 To provide the secured online review system using blockchain technology.
+As the blockchain technology consists of crypto algorithms like the AES Rijndael algorithm and SHA-256 that would immediately encrypt the plain text and provides hash codes.
+Doing so,  the situation will not be favorable to the third party modifier and helps to maintain the security of the customer review safe.

 ## When